-This quarter-scale railroad park was the dream of Sonoma printer Stanley Frank.
-He filled the park’s 10 acres with scaled-down locomotives and train cars built as exact replicas of classic full-size versions, making TrainTown one of the most detailed sets of scaled trains in the country.
+Trainspotters of all ages will love the railroad-themed Sonoma Traintown Railroad, located in the town of Sonoma.
+This quarter-scale railroad park was the dream of Oakland printer Stanley Frank, who filled 10 acres with scaled-down locomotives and train cars built as exact replicas of classic full-size versions, making Traintown one of the most detailed sets of scaled trains in the country.

-But kids don’t just get to look at these trains—they get to ride them too.
-A 20-minute tour winds through tunnels and over bridges before stopping at Lakeview, TrainTown’s own village that includes a petting zoo of barnyard critters (bring lots of quarters to purchase kibble from the vending machines) and kid–friendly rides, including a carousel and Ferris wheel.
+Indeed, you don’t just get to look at these trains—you get to ride them too.
+A 20-minute tour winds through tunnels and over bridges before stopping at Lakeview, TrainTown’s own village that includes a petting zoo of barnyard critters—bring plenty of quarters to buy kibble from the vending machines.
+And the rides go beyond the trains, too.
+There are five other little kid–friendly rides, too, including an all-heights carousel, the small “Mine Train” roller coaster, and a Ferris wheel.

-Park admission and parking are both free for the whole family—you buy tickets for individual attractions instead.
-On weekdays, you’ll avoid any crowds, but most of the rides, with the exception of the train, carousel, and airplane, are closed.
+Park admission and parking are both free for the whole family—you just buy tickets for individual attractions.
+On weekdays, you’ll avoid any crowds, but most of the rides are closed.
+It’s conveniently located in the heart of the Sonoma County town.

 Thanks to its central location, a visit to TrainTown can easily also include a picnic at the historic Sonoma Plaza—just one mile away—and it’s also a short drive from such family-friendly spots such as Nathanson Creek Park and Sonoma Garden Park.
 While in the wine mecca that is Sonoma County, take advantage by dropping into some its tasting rooms, explore a few of the many local wineries, and consider a stay at one of the area’s luxe lodging options.
 For a few off-the-beaten-path places and activities to discover, check out So You Think You Know Sonoma County?.